How to Get Local User Accounts from Domain Computers

 The PowerShell script we are going to use in this tutorial uses gwmi or Get-WmiObject commands to fetch local user account details from remote computers.

-First part of the script starts with fetching all computer accounts in domain.
-And, we use $computers variable to store the names of all computer objects in domain.
+The first part of the script starts with fetching all computer accounts in the domain.
+And, we use $computers variable to store the names of all computer objects in the domain.

 $Computers = (Get-ADComputer -Filter * -Properties * | Where {$_.Enabled -eq $True -and $_.Description -notlike "Fail*"}).Name

-Next, we are going to loop through all the computers one by one using ForEach loop to get all local user accounts from each domain computer.
-And, will store all local user accounts in $AllLocalAccounts variable.
-Here is code snippet.
+Next, we are going to loop through all the computers one by one using the ForEach loop to get all local user accounts from each computer.
+And, will store all local user accounts in the $AllLocalAccounts variable.
+Here is the code snippet.

 $AllLocalAccounts = Get-WmiObject -Class Win32_UserAccount -Namespace "root\cimv2" -Filter "LocalAccount='$True'" -ComputerName $Computer

-Now, we again loop through each local user account found on a computer to get it’s details.
-Then, store these details in variables which are finally added in the $Report variable.
+Now, we again loop through each local user account found on a computer to get its details.
+Then, store these details in variables which are finally added to the $Report variable.

 Foreach($LocalAccount in $AllLocalAccounts) {